cpsubrian/node-stact/README.md

 Run the stack (in parallel), passing arbitray arguments to the functions.
 Results will be in sorted stack order.

+Any error will cause the provided callback to be immediately invoked with the error, but other asychronous callbacks may continue to run in the background.
+Your callback will only be called once.

 ```js
 stack.run (arg1, arg2, function (err, results) {
   // Handle error or the results.
 });
 ```

 ### stack.runSeries ( [arguments ...], callback )

-Run the stack (in series), passing arbitrary arguments to the functions.
+Run the stack in series, passing arbitrary arguments to the functions.
 Results will be in sorted stack order.

+Any error will cause the run to immediately end, invoking the provided callback with the error.

 ```js
 stack.runSeries (arg1, arg2, arg3, function (err, results) {